Antara (news agency): Early years

 The agency's leadership was later reorganized.
 Soemanang became Antara's managing editor, and while Malik became his deputy.
 Malik, twenty years old at the time, was credited with keeping the agency alive in its early years by building a base of supporters in the emerging indigenous middle class.
-After Soemanang left Antara in 1938 to become the director of the Pergoeroean Rakjat network of schools, Sipahoetar was promoted to editor-in-chief, and Pandoe Kartawigoena became the agency's deputy editor-in-chief.
+After Soemanang left Antara in 1938 to become the director of the Pergoeroean Rakjat network of schools, Sipahoetar was promoted to editor-in-chief, and Pandu Kartawiguna became the agency's deputy editor-in-chief.
 Sipahoetar was later elevated to managing editor, but left the agency in 1939 because of an illness.
 Alwi Soetan Osman, an employee of the Indies' Ministry of Justice, briefly succeeded him as managing editor before being replaced by Pandoe Kartawigoena.

 When Japanese forces took control of the Indies in 1942, the empire's Dōmei Tsushin news agency established a branch office in Jakarta.
 Antara was renamed Yashima on 29 May, and it was eventually absorbed by the Dōmei news network three months later.
 Press activity flourished as Dōmei opened offices in major cities throughout Java.
 When Indonesia's independence was proclaimed on 17 August 1945, Adam Malik obtained a copy of the text and dictated it by telephone to his colleagues at the agency.
 The resulting news bulletin slipped past Japanese censors and was broadcast throughout Dōmei's newswire network.
 Dōmei officials attempted to retract the bulletin, but a courier was able to deliver a copy of the proclamation using the agency's name to the Hōsō Kanrikyoku radio station in midst of the confusion.
 Antara assumed control of Dōmei's local network when the Japanese surrendered to Allied forces weeks later and reopened under private management on 3 September.